Salmon River Stealth

 Don't Be A Careless Gravel Cruncher

-Look at this photograph of the beautiful Junction Pool on the River Tay's Lower Kinnaird salmon beat.
-Most south approaching salmon anglers would just crunch their way quickly straight up the side of the river eager to get to the neck of the pool before fishing back down to the tail of the pool.
+Look at this photograph of the beautiful middle River Tay salmon pool where most approaching salmon anglers would just crunch their way quickly straight up the side of the river eager to get to the neck of the pool before fishing back down to the tail of the pool.
 That little dark seam of stream you see that's located 5 yards from the edge of the riverbank would be completely compromised and that type of stream is exactly where a few running fish that are eager to take a fly could be temporarily holding had a more stealthy and thoughtful approach been deployed.

 Switch Yourself Into Stealth Mode

-A slow wider berthed walk up to the neck of the pool in a big half circle route away up behind the bushes that are visible would keep your pool intact and not diminshed you're chances of moving on some shallower stream holding salmon that could have been fairly easily connected with.
+A slow wider berthed walk up to the neck of the pool in a big half circle route away up behind the bushes that are visible would keep your pool intact and not diminish your chances of moving on some shallower stream holding salmon that could have been fairly easily connected with.
 On the riverbank I'm personally a complete 'fanatic' for stuff like this and every movement and shadow I make is carefully considered.
-If you adopt this riverbank approach mindset you'll experience your fair share of additional salmon takes and nothing beats a sub surface endorsement from the underworld!
+If you adopt this riverbank approach mindset you'll experience your fair share of additional salmon takes and nothing beats a sub surface 'stealth' endorsement from the underworld!